sous-chefs/chef-splunk/README.md

   must be set to `true` to use the `setup_shclustering` recipe.
 Defaults to `false`, must be a boolean literal `true` or `false`.
 * `node['splunk']['shclustering']['mode']`: The search head clustering mode of the node within the cluster.
-This is used to determine if the node needs to bootstrap the shcluster and begin captain election.
+This is used to determine if the node needs to bootstrap the shcluster and initialize the node as the captain.
 Must be set using string literal 'member' or 'captain'.
 * `node['splunk']['shclustering']['label']`: The label for the shcluster.
 Used to differentiate from other shclusters in the environment.
 Must be a string.
 Defaults to `shcluster1`. captain election.
 Must be set using string literal 'member' or 'captain'.
 * `node['splunk']['shclustering']['replication_factor']`: The replication factor
   of the shcluster.
-Defaults to 2, must be a positive integer.
+Defaults to 3, must be a positive integer.
 * `node['splunk']['shclustering']['replication_port']`: The replication port
   of the shcluster members.
 Defaults to 9900.
 * `node['splunk']['shclustering']['deployer_url']`: The management url for the